open-telemetry/opentelemetry-log-collection/docs/operators/copy.md

 <hr>

-Copy a value from an object to the body
+Copy a value within the body
 ```yaml
 - type: copy
     from: obj.nested